-Civil War II Has Already Begun, It Just Hasn’t Gotten Bloody (Yet), Says USA Today
+Civil War II Has Already Begun, It Just Hasn’t Gotten Bloody Yet, Reports ‘USA Today’

 A second American Civil War has already begun, as evidenced by the recent experiences of Sarah Huckabee Sanders and Kirstjen Nielsen, USA Today writer Glenn Harlan Reynolds opines in a Monday column.

 As you probably already know, two Trump administration officials had rough weeks last weeks.
 Department of Homeland Security secretary Kirstjen Nielsen was twice bombarded with protests.
-The first was at a Washington, DC Mexican restaurant, where members of a DC-area protest group interrupted her dinner by shouting “Shame!” and chanting chants at her and her security detail.
+The first was at a Washington, DC, Mexican restaurant, where members of a DC-area protest group interrupted her dinner by shouting “Shame!” and chanting chants at her and her security detail.
 That was followed by protesters showing up at her DC-area townhouse to blast audio of immigrant children crying as they were separated from their parents.
 Sanders, meanwhile, was kicked out of a restaurant by the manager, who cited “moral grounds” in refusing to serve her.

 All of this is evidence of what Glenn Reynolds calls a “soft Civil War.”
 Just substitute the Blue & Gray of the first Civil War for the Blue & Red of the current political map.